rayvburn/hubero/hubero_bringup_gazebo_ros/README.md

 Package contains `.launch` files, `.pgm` maps and `.world` files for evaluation of exemplary scenarios.

+[Video presentation](https://vimeo.com/397552304) of the first revision of the framework.

 ## Run

 `Parking` world, defined for Gazebo, with all necessary Actor interfaces (note that there are 4 actors in this `.world`), can be launched with: